tulasiram58827/Information-Extraction-From-Documents/README.md

+**Note** : We are still in the process of implementing.
+Use it at your own risk.

 This repository contains an implementation of the [Representation Learning for Information Extraction From Form Like Documents](https://storage.googleapis.com/pub-tools-public-publication-data/pdf/59f3bb33216eae711b36f3d8b3ee3cc67058803f.pdf) paper.

 ## Project setup